papadp/indieanalytics_unity_client/README.md

 ## Installation

-1. Add the package using Unity's package manager by pasting the git link
+1. Add the package using Unity's package manager by pasting the git url

 `Window > Package Manager > + (plus sign at the top left) > Add package from git URL`